Lightstreamer/Lightstreamer-example-StockList-client-flex/README.md

 * `/lib`<br>
   Should contain the Lightstreamer library, to be used for the build process.<br>
-  Please download the [latest Lightstreamer distribution](http://www.lightstreamer.com/download) and copy the `Lightstreamer_as_client.swc` file from the Lightstreamer Flex Client SDK (located under the `/DOCS-SDKs/sdk_client_flex/lib` folder) into this folder of the project.
+  Please Download the latest `Lightstreamer_as_client.swc` library file from the [Lightstreamer Flex Client SDK resources](https://lightstreamer.com/res/ls-flex-client/latest/usage.html) into this folder of the project.

 #### Deploy